-Lindsay Gold is the CEO of Baillie Gifford Europe.
-He was appointed in January 2021 having spent the previous 2 years as Non-Executive Director.
-He also acts as Director for Regulatory Affairs.
-Lindsay joined Baillie Gifford in February 2012 as the Head of Compliance, where he was appointed Chief Compliance Officer for the firms regulated entities including Baillie Gifford & Co, Baillie Gifford Overseas Ltd and Baillie Gifford & Co Ltd. He became Group Compliance Director in January 2019 and was a Director of Baillie Gifford Savings Management Ltd for over 6 years.
+Lindsay Gold is currently director of Public Affairs for the Baillie Gifford group and non-executive director of the Manager.
+Prior to that he was Chief Executive Officer for the Manager for 2 years to 31 December 2022 and spent the previous 2 years to 31 December 2020 as non-executive director.
+Lindsay joined Baillie Gifford in February 2012 as the Head of Compliance, where he was appointed Chief Compliance Officer for the firms regulated entities including Baillie Gifford & Co, Baillie Gifford Overseas Ltd and Baillie Gifford & Co Ltd. He became Group Compliance Director in January 2019 and was a director of Baillie Gifford Savings Management Ltd for over 6 years.
 Lindsay began his career at Scottish Widows in 1993 with 5 years as a Compliance Consultant before moving to Ignis Asset Management in January 1998 to become Compliance Manager.
 In 2003 he was appointed as Head of Regulation at Ignis and was subsequently promoted to Chief Risk Officer in 2010.
 Lindsay graduated MA Joint Honours in Economics and Economic History from the University of Edinburgh in 1992.